 - Extremely Active — hard daily exercise/sports and physical job or training (multiply by 1.9)

 And it’s really just that simple (or at least we hope it was)!
+Or you can just use our easy to use TDEE Calculator.

 The calculator provides optimal nutritional information based on your goals.
 Plus, it’ll give you some very handy additional information as well.